agelmore/agelmore.github.io/_posts/2015-1-13-Prelim-HMP.md

 ##IDBA

-I started IDBA with the pe file and the lumped pe and singles file.
+IDBA only works with paired-end reads, so I had to omit all the singletons.
+I wonder if there is a way to assemble with them as well, but I can't with the package I have.
 I also had to use the fq2fa script to change the file into a fasta file.

 ~~~~
-$IDBA/idba -r $HMP/D1.tongue/fasta/normalize/All.D1.Tongue.normalized.cat.fa -o $HMP/D1.tongue/fasta/idba

 $IDBA/idba -r $HMP/D1.tongue/fasta/normalize/All.D1.Tongue.pe.fa -o $HMP/D1.tongue/fasta/idba

 ~~~~